RP

 45 min•Hard

-Eggs Benedict with golden hollandaise sauce dripping down
+Eggs Benedict with golden hollandaise sauce, greens, and breakfast potatoes

 Medium